-It is better to have a short coaching career full of what you like than a long one spent in a miserable way.
-After all, luck does not matter if you really like coaching, and, who knows, you could eventually become a master at it.
-Being one with what you like is the only way to become a master at something, and it will also win you games.
-So, do not worry too much about your luck.
+“It’s better to have a short, enjoyable coaching career than a long, miserable one.
+After all, luck doesn’t matter if you really enjoy your play style and, who knows, you might even become a Blood Bowl legend.
+Being one with what you love is the only way to become truly competent at something, and that’s what will win you games.
+So, don’t worry too much about “Your” luck.”

 You can’t learn from your luck.
 If you realize you made a mistake (and the outcome happens to be good), you should learn not to.
 If you realize you made the right call (even though the outcome was bad) you should learn to do it more.The Sage, top blood bowl coach